zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

    - `name`: name of the screen source.
    - `thumbnail`: thumbnail of the screen source.

 2. Based on the properties of `source`, draw the UI (by HTML and CSS) for selecting the screen source to be shared.
-For quick integration, Agora provides a default UI.

-   The following figure shows the properties' corresponding elements on the UI for screen source selection in Google Chrome:
+   The following figure shows the properties' corresponding elements on the UI for screen source selection:

    ![img](https://web-cdn.agora.io/docs-files/1547456888707)